pyetras/RoboND-Rover-Project/writeup_template.md

 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!

 ![alt text][image2]
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-`perception.py` was forked into two files, `perception.py` and `perception_step.py`, the latter computes additional rover properties using functions from the former.
+`perception.py` was forked into two files, `perception.py` and `perception_step.py`, the latter computes additional rover properties using functions from the former. `perception.py` is the same as the perception functions in the notebook.

 Computed properties are as follows:

-* `rover.mean_dir`: the name is completely wrong, it is the `k`th angle of visible terrain pixels.
-If `k` points to an angle larger than the mean angle (in the middle), the rover following that angle should prefer to "hug" the left wall. `k` is between 55% and 70% of the total number of visible pixels, determined by standard deviation of the angles.
+* `rover.mean_dir`: the name is completely wrong, it is the angle at the `k`% of angles of visible terrain pixels sorted from smallest to largest.
+If `k=0.5` median angle is selected, for `k=1` it's the maximum etc. If `k` points to an angle larger than the median angle (in the middle), the rover following that angle should prefer to "hug" the left wall. `k` is between 0.55 and 0.70, scaled according to the standard deviation of the angles.
 Narrower corridors get smaller `k`, so the rover drives more straight.

 * `rover.home_dir`: rover-centric angle between current and starting position.

 * `rover.home_mean_dir`: a combination of previous two, it's `home_dir` clipped to: the wall following angle of `mean_dir` and a right-wall-following angle computed with `k2 = 1 - k`.
 It's meant to drive the rover straight if home position is somewhere ahead, or close to one of the walls if it's not in the current view.

-#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
-Explain your results and how you might improve them in your writeup.
-The following results were achieved on Linux with fantastic settings, 15-20 FPS and with one additional package installed (`pip install absl-py`, alternatively the flag code may be removed from drive_rover.py to run without it).

-I've implemented the project with all extensions: picking up and returning the samples to base.
-I've been able to succesfully run it almost every time, with the exception of when the rocks are spawned next to each other, which might sometime confuse the rover.
-To solve this a "true" centroid algorithm could be implemented for processing the rock image, to filter out just one rock.
+* Rock detection and `rover.rock_dir`: rocks are detected using a `rock_threshold` function and perspective and coordinate transformations as for terrain and obstacles. `rock_dir` remains valid for 0.5 second after it's no more visible to prevent "jitter" when approaching the rock.

+These properties are computed only based on the vision pixels that are no further than 10m from the rover.
+I've found this to give more accurate results.

 `decision.py` implements the following state machine: